michaelsbradleyjr/vps-setup/README.md

     # vim /etc/ssh/sshd_config
     ...

 I want to change and add to the defaults.
-What's suggested below is *not* a replacement for the contents of the `sshd_config` file, but indicates *only* my typical changes or additions to the default settings:
+What's suggested below is *not* a replacement for the contents of the `/etc/ssh/sshd_config` file, but indicates *only* my typical changes or additions to the default settings:

     Port 12345
     PermitRootLogin no